friendly-bits/geoip-shell/README.md

 **To uninstall:** `geoip-shell-uninstall.sh`

-On OpenWrt, if installed via an ipk package: `opkg remove <geoip-shell|geoip-shell-iptables>`
+On OpenWrt, if installed via an ipk package: `opkg remove <geoip-shell|geoip-shell-iptables>`.
+For apk package: `apk del geoip-shell`.

 _<details><summary>Examples of using the `configure` command:</summary>_